yongkun/iombench/README.md

 ```

-There are two scripts to help you plot the figures.
+There are some scripts to help you plot the figures with gnuplot.
+Gnuplot script is generated in output directory with data, can be easily customized to different figures.

 `./plot_figures.sh` will run `iobench` and plot the basic performance results into figures with throughput or IOPS.